In a challenging investment environment, the Bank of Lithuania introduces changes to maximise long-term returns

 According to Mr Garbaravičius, last year the central bank of Lithuania created a USD 1 billion reserve portfolio and started investing in US corporate bonds and inflation-protected securities.
 In 2018 the Bank of Lithuania plans to start investing in mortgage-backed securities issued by US government agencies.

-‘We are seeking new sources of return that would allow earning higher yields in the medium and long term.
-This would help outweigh potential investment losses that might stem from the moderating prices of debt securities amid the rise in interest rates’, noted the Member of the Board.
+‘We are seeking new sources of return that would allow earning higher returns in the medium and long term.
+Higher income from such investments would help outweigh potential investment losses that might stem from the declining prices of debt securities in the event of rising interest rates’, noted the Member of the Board.

 The Bank of Lithuania manages the largest investment portfolio in the country: in 2017 the average value of financial assets unrelated to monetary policy operations amounted to EUR 2,213 million.